radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/audit-logs/index.md

 - Usages
 - and now **Audit logs.**

-By automatically collecting and consolidating all application-based audit logs, Brainwave GRC helps you answer questions related to **Who has done what and when** , such as the following:
+By automatically collecting and consolidating all application-based audit logs, Identity Analytics helps you answer questions related to **Who has done what and when** , such as the following:

 - Who has read/deleted this sensible file during the last month?
 - What were the files accessed by John Doe 3 months ago?